sinaghassemi/EnronSpamDetection/README.md

 ![math](readMe/maths/11.png "")

 Here, `L` is the length of the largest sample (longest E-mail) and `W_ij` is the word index in  the i-th sample (E-mail) and at j-th position in the sequence.
 In contrast to bag of words, the number of words is not counted.
-However, to provide a 2-dimensional array we pad the sequence with length than `L` with zeros.
+However, to provide a 2-dimensional array we pad the sequence with length less than `L` with zeros.

+# 4. Training, Validation and Test Set

+Next, the input features to the classifier are subdivided into 3 sets: training, validation and test sets including 50%, 25%, and 25% of the samples each set respectively.
+Training samples are used in the training stage where, in the case of optimization, the classifier parameters are learned from the data.
+Validation samples are used to measure the classifier performance during training to fine-tune hyperparameters or select the best classifier parameters.
+Then, the test set is used to measure the optimized classifier, the performance on the test set expected to be close to the performance in a real-world application.

-# 1.4 Classification
+# 5. Classification Methodologies

-In this project to perform classification, different machine learning methods are applied: Multinomial Naive Bayes, K-Nearest Neighbor, Decision Tree, Logistic Regression and LSTM classifiers as detailed in the following:
+In this project to perform classification, different machine learning methods are applied: Multinomial Naive Bayes, K-Nearest Neighbor, Decision Tree, Logistic Regression and LSTM classifiers as will be detailed in the following:

 **Multinomial Naive Bayes:** The first classification approach is naive Bayes classifier, as its name implies it uses Bayes' theorem and with the assumption that the features (in our case, selected words counts) are independent.
 Therefore, the probability that a sample belongs to a class `y` given its feature vectors `x_1 ... x_n` can be estimated using Bayes' theorem: